brianmtreese/briantree.se/_posts/2025/09/2025-09-04-angular-20-modern-advanced-animation-concepts.md

 }
 ```

-With this, when the component enters it will fade in and slide up over 1 second with an easing function of `ease-out`.
+With this, when the component enters it will fade in and slide up over 1000ms with an easing function of `ease-out`.

 Okay, now let’s do the same for the leave animation, but we don’t need to add keyframes for this, instead we can just run the existing animation in reverse: